JmcRobbie/JuniorTutorial/README.md

 * C++ and python
 This challenge aims to help you do that.

+The idea is that after doing this you will be able to contribute here: https://github.com/MURDriverless
 ### ROS intro

 ROS is the Robot Operating System, and is the core _middleware_ that we will be using for the driverless car.
 Knowing how to use it is critical.